How to create an app icon: Insights and best practices

 Why app icons are important

-App icons in the app store
+App icons in app stores

 Your application’s icon design must represent your brand values.
 For example, a fintech app may prioritize a design that indicates a safe and secure experience, while mobile games are more likely to prioritize the entertainment on offer.
 Some mobile games may use the image of a popular character for immediate recognition.